ipasimulator/ipasim/README.md

 ## Directory structure

 - `contrib` contains patches to third-party dependencies.
-- `deps` contains third-party dependencies.
-These are currently downloaded and patched automatically by CMake (see [CMakeLists.txt](CMakeLists.txt)).
+- `deps` contains third-party dependencies (mostly as Git submodules because patching was necessary).
 - `docs` contains [documentation and issues](docs/README.md).
 - `include` has C++ headers of the project.
 - `samples` contains sources of sample iOS applications and some other samples.